abreulastra/crime_analysis/README.md

 3. **crime_patterns_LA.ipynb**, is a Jupyter notebook that proposes three questions to understand the crime dynamics in LA, and provides answers with data.

 # Libraries
-#We start by importing our dependencies
-pandas
+* pandas
-matplotlib.pyplot
+* matplotlib.pyplot
-seaborn
+* seaborn
-from sklearn.preprocessing, StandardScaler
+* from sklearn.preprocessing, StandardScaler
-from sklearn.decomposition, PCA
+* from sklearn.decomposition, PCA

 # Data Source
 https://www.kaggle.com/cityofLA/los-angeles-crime-arrest-data#arrest-data-from-2010-to-present.csv